AlexP11223/Three.js_IslandCastle/README.md

-*A simple scene implemented using Three.js following J. Dirksen book "Learning Three.js" several years ago during Computer Graphics course in university.
+*A simple scene implemented with Three.js several years ago during Computer Graphics course in university following J. Dirksen book "Learning Three.js".
 Uses old version of Three.js and other libs, I don't know if it is compatible with modern versions.*

 A castle on an island and three moving boats.
 Speed can be changed via controls in the top right corner (it also depends on FPS).